20-AISC Tables 9-3a,b, and C for Block shear-coped beam.

 The second case is shear rupture and tension rupture, for which the sum of the two values is approximately 56.49 kips.
 We will select the smaller value, which is 51.00 kips.

-We have two values for ASD from two cases.
+We have two ASD values from two cases.
 The first case is shear yielding and tension rupture, for which the sum of the two values is approximately 34.14 kips.
 The second case is shear rupture and tension rupture, for which the sum of the two values is approximately 37.57 kips.
 We will select the smaller value, which is 34.14 kips.

-Post-19-Solutions for Block Shear-Coped Beam Problem.
+The previous post link: Post-19-Solutions for Block Shear-Coped Beam Problem.

 The next post: Post 21-Case 2 for the block Shear-Coped Beam Problem.